About Us / Background

 About Us / People

-The fundamental problem in economics is answering the question ‘how can we best allocate the scarce resources we have’.
+I have always been interested in cultivating a balanced co-existence of all living beings and the natural world.
+I especially love to see urban design that merges nature into the cityscape.
+As I started to learn more of the unsustainable direction we are heading in, it made me think of ways of contributing to a solution.
+I started studying economics where the fundamental problem is answering the question ‘how can we best allocate the scarce resources we have’.
 Thinking about this question in the context of the modern world got me interested in environmental and sustainability economics.
-Understanding resource allocation and how economies develop to answer new societal concerns is what makes the subject so interesting.
+Understanding resource allocation and how economies develop to answer new societal concerns is what can help solve sustainability issues.

 Philip holds an MChem degree in Chemistry from the university of Edinburgh, where he specialized in organic chemistry, working on projects in green catalysis and synthesis for drug discovery.
 Philip worked as a scientist in chemical process design for two years, where he worked with clients optimizing process efficiency, safety and sustainability for chemical manufacture.
 He joined Goal7 in 2024 using his research skills to deliver sustainable solutions for clients and is motivated by new ideas and strategies which last for the future.